minio/warp/README.md

 * Slowest: 347.95 MiB/s, 34.80 obj/s, 32.00 ops ended/s (1s)
 ```

+It is possible by forcing md5 checksums on data by using the `--md5` option.

 ## DELETE

 Benchmarking delete operations will upload `--objects` objects of size `--obj.size` and attempt to